The best local movers for Charlotte to Knoxville moves

 - Knoxville’s population is about 78% less than Charlotte.

-- Knoxville's public transportation has a score of 4 out of 10 versus Charlotte's higher score of 5.
+- Knoxville’s public transportation score of 4 out of 10 is lower than Charlotte’s score of 5.

 - Knoxville is more walkable than Charlotte with a score of 31 out of 100 vs Charlotte’s 26 out of 100.

-- Both Knoxville and Charlotte have the same bike-friendliness score of 31 out of 100, meaning Knoxville is about as safe for cyclists as Charlotte.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Knoxville and Charlotte have similar bike-friendliness scores (31 vs 30), meaning Knoxville is about as safe for cyclists as Charlotte.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

-Other things to consider for your Charlotte vs. Knoxville move
+Other things to consider for your Charlotte to Knoxville move

 - Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.

-- State licensing: Although a local license is not required in Tennessee, make sure the moving company youโll be hiring is registered with U.S. Department of Transportation (USDOT).
-To verify if youโre dealing with a legal and licensed mover, you may ask them their USDOT registration number.
-Ensure the company you choose is licensed to handle your move.
+- State licensing: Although a local license is not required in Tennessee, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
+To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
+Always verify licensing details before committing to a mover.

 Where to live in Knoxville